CHURCH OF THE ANNUNCIATION

 Changes in Assets and Liabilities

-Our net worth (assets minus liabilities) increased by $81,584 or 13%, to $729,724.
+Our net worth (assets minus liabilities) increased by $232,986 or 32%, to $962,710.
 This was primarily as a result of our reported surplus for the fiscal year.
-Our investible assets were positioned conservatively, according to our investment policy, and now total $431,911.
-Liabilities of $86,010 reflects unpaid vendor bills from late in the fiscal year.
+Our investible assets now total $433,365.
+Liabilities of $48,912 reflects unpaid vendor bills from late in the fiscal year.

-We continue to rely on the active oversight of our Audit Sub-Committee, chaired by Parishioner Bill Swierat, C.P.A.
-This group has developed a recurring audit process for all critical Parish and School operations and organizations to ensure the money you entrust is safeguarded.
+We continue to rely on the active oversight of our Audit Sub-Committee, which is now chaired by Becky Lankes.
+This group has developed a recurring audit process for all critical Parish operations and organizations to ensure the money you entrust is safeguarded.

 The Finance Committee is guided by these objectives: